piaiaabreu/piaiaabreu.github.io/_pages/about.md

 <div style="display: flex; align-items: flex-start; gap: 30px;">
   <div style="flex: 1; max-width: 50%;">
     <p>
       Beyond traditional microfounded approaches, I investigate macroeconomics through the lens of complexity, emphasizing the dynamic interplay of agents, institutions, and networks in shaping economic outcomes.
-My interests lie at the intersection of classical liberal economic thought, systemic resilience, and the implications of institutional design on economic outcomes.
-Currently, I dedicate my efforts to developing innovative tools and frameworks that address pressing economic and political issues, striving to bring clarity and actionable insights to complex problems.
+My interests lie at the intersection of classical liberal economic thought, systemic resilience, and the institutional determinants of economic performance.
+I dedicate my efforts to developing innovative tools and frameworks that address pressing economic and political issues, striving to bring clarity and actionable insights to complex problems.
     </p>
   </div>
   <div style="flex-shrink: 0;">